 Class 7 – Handicap rating of 46-50.

-So, how do handicaps work in horse racin❀g?
-We’ll be checking thatಞ out in the following advanced section of our guide.
+So, how do handicaps work in horse racing?
+We’l𝔉l be checking that out in the following advanced section of our guide.

 What Is a Handicap Race?